-Start watching in the first week of August, when the Delta Aquarid meteor shower is still rambling along steadily.
-In early August (and even through the peak nights), you’ll see the Perseids and Delta Aquarids together.
+Also remember, the the Delta Aquarid meteor shower is still rambling along steadily.
+You’ll see the Perseids and Delta Aquarids together.

 Don’t rule out early evenings, either.
 As a general rule, the Perseid meteors tend to be few and far between at nightfall and early evening.
 Yet, if fortune smiles upon you, you could catch an earthgrazer – a looooong, slow, colorful meteor traveling horizontally across the evening sky.
 Earthgrazer meteors are rare but memorable.
 Perseid earthgrazers can only appear at early to mid-evening, when the radiant point of the shower is close to the horizon.